 - Roller- and inline skating

-Please note that the above list does not include recreational activities that caused injury but didn’t lead to a doctor’s office or hospital visit.
-Also, activities and the frequency of related injury may vary according to recreational trends, locale, and time of year and recreational trends in your area.
+Please keep in mind that the above list does not include recreational activities that caused injury but didn’t lead to a doctor or hospital visit.
+Also, some activities and how often injuries occur may vary based on time of year and recreational trends in your area.